 The CARE (Collaboration, Assessment, Response, Engagement) Team is a multidisciplinary group that addresses and helps at-risk students obtain the needed supports and assistance to be successful at WVU.
 The CARE Team, through a collaborative and proactive approach is committed to identifying, preventing, assessing, intervening, and reducing threats to the safety and well-being of students and the greater WVU community.

-A small group of committed professionals comprise our multidisciplinary team, including representatives from Academic Affairs, Campus and Community Life, Office of Student Conduct, Carruth Center for Psychological and Psychiatric Services, University Police Department, and Housing and Residence Life.
+A small group of committed professionals comprise our multidisciplinary team, including representatives from Academic Affairs, Campus and Community Life, Office of Student Conduct, Carruth Center for Counseling and Psychological Services, University Police Department, and Housing and Residence Life.

 - Kim Mosby, Senior Associate Dean, CARE Team Chair

-- T. Anne Hawkins, Clinical Director of Carruth Center for Psychological and Psychiatric Services
+- T. Anne Hawkins, Clinical Director of Carruth Center for Counseling and Psychological Services

 - Patricia Cendana, Director of Residence Life